KRMisha/Hivexplore/README.md

 3. Open the web client by heading to `localhost:3995` in your browser's address bar

-4. Using another device on the LAN (including a mobile device)
+4. Using another device on the LAN (including a mobile device):

     1. Find your host machine's local network IP address with the following command: